 - Diversity statement.
 Upload to the Applicant Statements section of the online application.
 Identify the distinctive qualities, characteristics, and life experiences you would contribute to our community.
 You may wish to include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed by setting high standards for accomplishing intellectual and other goals, overcoming obstacles to achievement, and/or helping others to gain access to the resources necessary for success. (please do not exceed one page in length)

 - Common Ground Consortium Fellowship.
 (Optional) for African-American students CGC develops proactive and collaborative Black intellectual leaders in education.
 If you wish to apply, submit a statement that describes how your participation as a CGC scholar would a) enhance your graduate student experience, b) prepare you for your chosen career, and c) benefit the public.
-Upload to Program Supplementary Information section.
+Upload to graduate program additional materials section.

 If you earned a M.A. at the UMN, please contact the Graduate Studies Coordinator to discuss transfer procedures.
 Thesis credits cannot be transferred.

-After you are admitted, you will work with your adviser to determine which credits may transfer.
+After you are admitted, you will work with your advisor to determine which credits may transfer.